iturdikulov/notes/boolean expression.md

 ---
-title: Boolean expression
 date: 2023-05-24
+draft: true
+sr-due: 2023-04-01
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-04-01
-sr-interval: 4
-sr-ease: 270
 ---

+# Boolean expression

 Expression which produce a `Boolean` value when evaluated.
 Used in many [[programming language|programming languages]] as built-in type.